chernistry/omfk-src/.sdd/backlog/tickets/open/29-extended-alt-cycling.md

 ```
 Expected: 3 states for trilingual setup (RU, EN, HE).

+## Current Alt Behavior (for context)

+Alt cycling works for the **last corrected word** within a **3-second window** after correction:
+- After auto-correction OR after typing (even without correction), `lastCorrectedText` is saved
+- User can press Alt within 3 seconds to cycle through alternatives
+- Typing new characters resets the cycling state
+- Works even after space/punctuation (as long as within 3-second window)

+**This is good UX** — user can type a word, press space, see the correction, then press Alt to undo if needed.

+## Known Bug: Sublime Text Cycling Issue

+**BUG:** In Sublime Text, second Alt press sometimes **inserts** the alternative text instead of **replacing** the current word.

+**Expected:** `привет` → Alt → `ghbdtn` (replaces)
+**Actual:** `привет` → Alt → `приветghbdtn` (inserts after)

+**Hypothesis:** Sublime Text handles text selection/deletion differently.
+The `replaceText` function may not be selecting the correct range before typing the replacement.

+**To investigate:**
+- Check if `lastCorrectedLength` matches actual text length in Sublime
+- Check if Sublime has special handling for programmatic text replacement
+- May need app-specific workaround

 ## User Story

 As a trilingual user (RU/EN/HE), I want Alt cycling to eventually show all three language options, so that I can quickly access any language without switching system layouts.